 The Organic Meat Dilemma:

+The organic meat industry is one of the fastest growing segments of the nutritional business world.
 It is no secret that people have become more and more conscious of good health choices and the value of high quality nutrition.
 Organic food sales have grown significantly over the last 20 years.
 This trend has led to companies which have always valued price over quality to become the top organic food retailers.
 So has the organic label been tarnished?

 During this same period that organic food products have grown there has also been a significant increase in the use of genetically engineered foods.
 The pesticide/herbicide industry has continued to rise despite the organic craze.
 Factory farms and processed animal products are at an all-time high demand.
-So what constitues something as an organic product?
+So what constitues something as an organic meat product?

 Grass-Fed Beef & Dairy is Best:

 Cows that feed on grass throughout the year as the primary component of their diet are tremendously healthy animals and provide extraordinarily healthy meat and dairy products.
 However, the standards for what qualifies meat to be marketed as `grass-fed`are quite disturbing.
 The standards state that an animal only needs to have a 30% grass diet to be considered `grass-fed.` This means that the animal can be fed a diet of mostly genetically modified corn/soy and still be considered grass-fed (1).

 This is a key finding because meat farmers get paid by the pound.
 Grass-fed meat is leaner than grain-fed so there is less profit per animal involved.
 Many formerly grass-fed farmers have switched to a grain finish with their animals.
 This means that the animal eats grass throughout their life until the last 60-90 days when they are fed grains to fatten them up before slaughter.
 This meat is still sold as `grass-fed.` The consumer is led to believe it is a 100% grass-fed diet.